tsvetelinkitanski/product-listing-page/README.md

 - prettier config for formatting code
 - sort by 'A-Z', 'Z-A', 'Ascending order', 'Descending order'
 - filter by 'size' and 'gender'

+## Chalenges
+-Component Reusability & Composition: Designing components in a way that makes them reusable and composable across the application.

 ## Screenshots